 Well, here is my perspective on how to downsize even Christmas now living in a much smaller home.
 Since many 50+ers have or will be downsizing their Christmas decor here are my top two reasons:

-1. Again for most of us, (excluding this year’s virus restraints), our adult kids may not be in our homes for the holidays.
+1. Again for most of us, our adult kids may not be in our homes for the holidays.
 In our case, our 3 families all live out of state so it makes sense that we travel to where we all gather together in one the designated family homes.
 Therefore, to go all out at this lifestage is not appealing for most of us.
 Solutions to decorating and still enjoying Christmas decorating is to be Design Smart with what to keep and what to not store year after year.

 2. Do you look forward to getting out all those boxes of Christmas decor?
 I know, sometimes it is fun to sort through all those special items.
 But wait, they all have to be packed up afterwards, who enjoys this part?